 (a)(b)(c)(d): The facility provided ICE Directive 11062.2 for compliance review which states, "When an alleged sexual abuse incident occurs in ERO custody, the FOD shall a) Ensure that the appropriate law enforcement agency having jurisdiction for the investigation has been notified by the facility administrator of the alleged sexual abuse.
-The FOD shall notify the appropriate law enforcement agency directly if necessary; b) Notify ERO's Assistant Director for Field Operations telephonically within two hours of the alleged sexual abuse or as soon as practical thereafter, according to procedures outlined in the June 8, 2006, Memorandum from John P.

-Torres, Acting Director, Office of Detention and Removal Operations, regarding "Protocol on Reporting and Tracking of Assaults" (Torres Memorandum); and c) Notify the ICE Joint Intake Center (JIC) telephonically within two hours of the alleged sexual abuse and in writing within 24 hours via the ICE SEN Notification Database, according to procedures outlined in the Torres Memorandum."
+The FOD shall notify the appropriate law enforcement agency directly if necessary; b) Notify ERO's Assistant Director for Field Operations telephonically within two hours of the alleged sexual abuse or as soon as practical thereafter, according to procedures outlined in the June 8, 2006 Memorandum from John P. Torres, Acting Director, Office of Detention and Removal Operations, regarding "Protocol on Reporting and Tracking of Assaults" (Torres Memorandum); and c) Notify the ICE Joint Intake Center (JIC) telephonically within two hours of the alleged sexual abuse and in writing within 24 hours via the ICE SEN Notification Database, according to procedures outlined in the Torres Memorandum."
 ICE Directive 11062.2 further dictates, that "The JIC shall notify the DHS Office of Inspector General (OIG)," and "the OPR shall coordinate with the FOD or SAC and facility staff to ensure evidence is appropriately secured and preserved pending an investigation by federal, state, or local law enforcement, DHS OIG, or referral to OPR."
 ICE Directive 11062.2 further states, "All sexual abuse and assault data collected pursuant to this Directive shall be maintained for at least 10 years after the date of initial collection, unless Federal, State, or local law requires otherwise."
 The Auditor reviewed the ICE website (www.ice.gov/detain/prea) which confirms the protocols are available to the public.
-Interview with the SDDO also confirmed that Agency protocols would be followed to ensure all allegations of sexual abuse are reported to the PSA Coordinator, the JIC, the DHS OIG, and the SFPD and would be thoroughly investigated.
-The interview additionally confirmed that an administrative investigation would be completed on all cases to include one at the conclusion of a criminal investigation.
-There were no allegations of sexual abuse reported at SFHR during the audit period.
+The facility submitted a memorandum stating that there has not been an allegation of sexual abuse or assault at YHR in the last five years.
+The memorandum further outlined actions of leadership, management, and staff to include reporting instructions to the Joint Intake Center and YPD.
+Interview with the PSA Compliance Manager confirmed that Agency protocols would be followed to ensure all allegations of sexual abuse are reported to the PSA Coordinator, the JIC, the DHS OIG, and YPD and all allegations would be thoroughly investigated.
+There were no allegations of sexual abuse reported at YHR during the audit period.

 (e): ICE Directive 11062.2, states in part that; "The OPR shall coordinate with appropriate ICE entities and federal, state, or local law enforcement to facilitate necessary immigration processes that ensure availability of victims, witnesses, and alleged abusers for investigative interviews and administrative or criminal procedures, and provide federal, state, or local law enforcement with information about U nonimmigrant visa certification."
 On July 1, 2022, the Creative Corrections, LLC PM interviewed the Acting Section Chief of the OPR Directorate Oversight, and he confirmed that OPR Special Agents would provide the detainee victim of sexual abuse, that is criminal in nature, with timely access to U nonimmigrant status information.
 The OPR Acting Section Chief further stated that if an OPR investigation determined that a detainee was a victim of sexual abuse while in ICE custody, the assigned Special Agent would provide an affidavit documenting such in support of the detainees U nonimmigration visa application.
-There were no allegations of sexual abuse reported at SFHR during the audit period.
-The Auditor reviewed an "Immigration Options for Victims of Crimes" brochure provided by the facility.
-The brochure is information for law enforcement, healthcare providers and others.
-This brochure would be provided to detainee sexual abuse victims after a report of an incident.
+The Auditor reviewed the Immigration Options for Victims of Crime brochure provided by the facility.
+The brochure is information for law enforcement, healthcare providers, and others.
+This brochure would be provided to detainee sexual abuse victims after a report of an incident and provides information on U nonimmigration status.
+There were no allegations of sexual abuse reported at YHR during the audit period.